dsantoro/dsantoro/README.md

 -->

 - 🔭 I’m currently working on Generous as a Fullstack Engineer doing some amazing stuffs
-- 🌱 I’m currently learning about TypeScript and Unit tests
+- 🌱 Studying TypeScript and Unit tests